NeXus International Advisory Committee

 All of these officers will be elected for a two year term.
 The incumbent

 chair and executive secretary are limited to two consecutive terms.

-Topics voted on will require a simple majority unless specifically
+Topics voted on at the biennial NIAC meetings will require a simple majority unless specifically

 challenged by a committee member.
 In the event of a challenge, the issue